|MP 6.01.23||Diagnosis and Treatment of Sacroiliac Joint Pain|

 Research into sacroiliac joint pain has been thwarted by any criterion standard to measure its prevalence and against which various clinical examinations can be validated.
 For example, sacroiliac joint pain is typically without any consistent, demonstrable radiographic or laboratory features and most commonly exists in the setting of morphologically normal joints.
 Clinical tests for sacroiliac joint pain may include various movement tests, palpation to detect tenderness, and pain descriptions by the patient.
 Further confounding study of the sacroiliac joint is that multiple structures, such as posterior facet joints and lumbar discs, may refer pain to the area surrounding the sacroiliac joint.

 Because of inconsistent information obtained from history and physical examination, some have proposed the use of image-guided anesthetic injection into the sacroiliac joint for the diagnosis of sacroiliac joint pain.
-Treatments being investigated for sacroiliac joint pain include prolotherapy (see policy No. 2.01.26), corticosteroid injection, radiofrequency ablation, stabilization, and arthrodesis.
+Treatments being investigated for sacroiliac joint pain include prolotherapy (see policy No. 2.01.26), corticosteroid injection, RFA, stabilization, and arthrodesis.

 A number of radiofrequency generators and probes have been cleared for marketing through the U.S. Food and Drug Administration’s (FDA) 510(k) process.
 One device, the SInergy® by Kimberly Clark/Baylis, is a water-cooled single-use probe that received FDA clearance in 2005, listing the Baylis Pain Management Probe as a predicate device.
 The intended use is in conjunction with a radiofrequency generator to create radiofrequency lesions in nervous tissue.

-Several percutaneous or minimally invasive fixation/fusion devices have received marketing clearance by the FDA.
-These include the SI-FIX Sacroiliac Joint Fusion System (Medtronic), the IFUSE Implant System (SI Bone), the SImmetry Sacroiliac Joint Fusion System (Zyga Technologies) and the SI-LOK (Globus Medical).
+Several percutaneous or minimally invasive fixation/fusion devices have received marketing clearance by FDA.
+These include the SI-FIX Sacroiliac Joint Fusion System (Medtronic), the IFUSE® Implant System (SI Bone), the SImmetry® Sacroiliac Joint Fusion System (Zyga Technologies), Silex™ Sacroiliac Joint Fusion (X-Spine Systems) and the SI-LOCK® Sacroiliac Joint Fixation System (Globus Medical).
+FDA Product Code: OUR

 Arthrography of the sacroiliac joint is considered investigational.

-Radiofrequency ablation of the sacroiliac joint is considered investigational.
+Radiofrequency denervation of the sacroiliac joint is considered investigational.

 Fusion/stabilization of the sacroiliac joint for the treatment of back pain presumed to originate from the SI joint is considered investigational, including but not limited to percutaneous and minimally invasive techniques.